Hussam82/STM32-Microcontroller/Projects/Controlling LED brightness Bluetooth/Bluetooh/readme.txt

 This project uses 2 USARTs both are operated at 9600 baud rate:
+The USART is implemented by using Interrupt technique thorugh the callback functions

 ==> USART1 is connected to the PC by using USB TO TTL converter
 	By sending '5' it toggles the Green LED conneected at PC14